Aisha Thalia Flaunts Amazing Curves In Tiny Blue Bikini

 Her killer curves were on show as she flaunted her famous figure in a revealing bathing suit.
 The model sported an azure-colored bikini top that featured two thin straps that tied around her neck and her back.
 The garment’s tiny triangular cups drew the eye to her busty assets as they revealed an ample amount of cleavage, sideboob, and underboob.

-She teamed the top with a matching pair of skimpy bottoms that showed off her curvy hips and pert backside.
+She teamed the top with a matching pair of skimpy bottoms that showed off her curvy hips and toned thighs.
 The briefs’ high-cut straps were tied into bows and raised up past her hips, accentuating her slim core.

 She completed the look with a beige baseball cap.
 She further accessorized with a gold cross necklace.

-In the post’s caption, the model promoted Catered Fit, a meal prep delivery service.
+In the post’s caption, she promoted Catered Fit, a meal prep delivery service.
 She told her followers that she was currently enjoying their “cornflake crusted vegan French toast.”
-She also stated that the company now offered “nationwide delivery,” before providing fans with a discount code.
+She also stated that the company now offers delivery across the country, before providing fans with a discount code.

 Aisha has advertised Catered Fit on her Instagram account in the past.
-Just on September 13, she shared an image of herself in another tiny bikini as she enjoyed a meal by the brand.
+Just on September 13, she shared an image of herself in another tiny bikini as she touted the brand.

-The image was uploaded just 40 minutes ago and already proved to be popular with Aisha’s admirers, accumulating more than 2,700 likes.
-Dozens of social media users also headed to the comments section to verbalize their praise about the model’s form, good looks, and skimpy swimsuit.
+The new snap was uploaded just 40 minutes ago and has already proved to be popular with Aisha’s admirers, accumulating more than 2,700 likes.
+Dozens of social media users also headed to the comments section to verbalize praise for the model’s form, good looks, and skimpy swimsuit.

 “Happy Sunday Aisha, you look very beautiful,” one user commented, adding a heart-eye and red heart emoji to the end of their compliment.